programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 that properly complete the RDF statement `<has medium> <oil on canvas> .` We might visualize this query like so:

-{% include figure.html src="/images/sparql02.png" caption="A visualization of the SPARQL query, with mentioned nodes in orange and selected nodes (those that will be returned in the results) in red." %}
+{% include figure.html src="/images/sparql02.png" caption="A visualization of the SPARQL query, with mentioned nodes and edges in orange, and selected nodes (those that will be returned in the results) in red." %}

 And our results might look like this table: